swetasuman94/Redesign-Unix-v6-file-system/ReadMe.txt

 Usage Examples:
 * $ Initfs /home/010/l/lx/lxa180010/test.data 17000 300
   Initializes a file system with a size of 17000 blocks and 300 inodes.
 Each block is 1024 Bytes in size.
 Super Block is fully utilizing     all bytes in the block.
 Free array is a size of 152 elements.
-I node array has 200 elements.
+1 node array has 200 elements.

   A file of size up to 4GB can be created since the following was implemented: o Free [] of type unsigned int.